ionic-team/ionic-app-scripts/README.md

 ### NPM Scripts

-Rather than depending on external task runners, Ionic App Scripts now prefers being executed from [NPM scripts](https://docs.npmjs.com/misc/scripts).
+Instead of depending on external task runners, Ionic App Scripts now prefers being executed from [NPM scripts](https://docs.npmjs.com/misc/scripts).
 Ionic's NPM scripts come preconfigured within the project's `package.json` file.
 For example, this is the default setup for npm scripts within each starters:

 ```
   "scripts": {